Property Appraisal Department

 IMPORTANT NOTICE REGARDING TEMPORARY BILLING VALUE FOR PARCELS UNDER APPEAL - PLEASE READ CAREFULLY AS THE LAW HAS CHANGED EFFECTIVE 2014.

-Option 1: The Temporary Value is determined by the lesser of your last final value OR 85% of the Current Year Value,
+Option 1: The Temporary Value is determined by the lesser of your prior year final value OR 85% of the Current Year Value,

 unless there were capital improvements to the property, in which case it will be 85% of the Current Year Value.